sirthias/swave/docs/src/paradox/usage/basics.md

 Many times you are only interested in completion of the result `Future` that a final @ref[drain] produces.
 However, depending on the stream's execution mode, this might well be before all stages have terminated.
 It could even be that the stream continues to run indefinitely afterwards if it's set up in a way that allows this.

+If you need to run custom logic when a stream graph has fully terminated (as opposed to just the result having become available), for example because you want to gracefully shut down the @scaladoc[StreamEnv], you can attach an `onComplete` handler to the `streamRun.termination` @scaladoc[Future] that is made available by the
+@scaladoc[StreamRun] instance (which itself is returned by the `run` call).

 Execution Model